Tanqueray Logo

 Tanqueray Logo History

-It all started with the priest’s son Charles Tanqueray, who in 1830 set up in London distillation of the purest spirit drink with a mild and balanced taste.
-Before opening his own company, he worked with his brother at the Curries distillery, where he mastered the intricacies of distilling alcohol.
-At the time of the establishment of the distillery, Charles had several recipes, and an individual technology for purifying alcohols was thought out.
+It all started with the priest’s son, Charles Tanqueray, who in 1830 set up in London the distillation of the purest spirit drink with a mild, balanced taste.
+Before founding his own company, he worked with his brother at the Curries distillery, where he mastered the intricacies of distilling.
+When the distillery was established, Charles had several recipes and a proprietary technology for purifying alcohol.
 Moreover, he was the first to abandon the use of sugar and introduced a system of continuous distillation (in 1832).

-This allowed the entrepreneur to break into the market and take a leading position quickly.
+This allowed the entrepreneur to break into the market and quickly take a leading position.
 The brothers opened Edward & Charles Tanqueray & Co to retail gin eight years later.
-In 1868 Charles Tanqueray passed away, and the business was taken over by his son Charles Waugh Tanqueray.
+In 1868, Charles Tanqueray passed away, and the business was taken over by his son Charles Waugh Tanqueray.
 To survive in a highly competitive environment, he signed an agreement with Gordon, forming the Tanqueray Gordon & Company union at the end of the 19th century.
-Based on it, Gordon brand products were to be distributed in the British market and Tanqueray in the American one.
+Based on it, Gordon’s brand products were to be distributed in the British market, and Tanqueray in the American market.
 This explains its high popularity in the US.

 Tanqueray Symbol

-In 1941, the factory building, located in the Bloomsbury area of London, was destroyed during an air attack.
+In 1941, the factory building in the Bloomsbury area of London was destroyed during an air attack.
 Not a stone was left of the enterprise: only the Old Tom alembic survived, which became legendary.
 Subsequently, he was transported to Cameron Bridge (Scotland), where the wine company settled.
 It still works, helping to increase the volume of the purest alcohol of multiple distillations.
-According to data for 2016, Tanqueray gin was the most in-demand in the world: then, about 3 million 9-liter cases were sold.
+According to 2016 data, Tanqueray gin was the most in-demand in the world, with about 3 million 9-liter cases sold.

-To avoid fakes, increase popularity and gain recognition, in 1948, the company developed a unique bottle design – round, tapering downwards, and with a protruding rib at the top.
+To avoid fakes, increase popularity, and gain recognition, the company developed a unique bottle design in 1948: round, tapering downward, with a protruding rib at the top.
 The branded containers are painted light green and are shaped like hydrants that once pumped water to the London distillery.
-Another source claims that the original design of the container replicates the appearance of a 1920s shaker designed for mixing alcoholic cocktails.
+Another source claims that the container’s original design replicates the appearance of a 1920s shaker used for mixing alcoholic cocktails.

 What is Tanqueray?

-Tanqueray is a British-Scottish premium gin with a 40-47.3 percent strength.
-It is produced in Scotland, where the company moved from the UK after the end of the Second World War.
+Tanqueray is a British-Scottish premium gin with an ABV of 40-47.3%.
+It is produced in Scotland, where the company relocated from the UK after the Second World War.
 Charles Tanqueray opened it in 1830 in one of the London areas.
 Now the brand of the most famous gin globally belongs to Diageo Corporation.

 Old